CS 848-002: Building Private Data Systems

 The final grade for the course will be based on the following components:

-Reviews (20%): Each week will have at least two papers that students are expected to read and write the reviews of.
-Each review should be no more than 500 words and contain the following sections, following the typical format of reviews in database conferences:
+Reviews (10%): Each week will study two research papers.
+Every student is expected to write at least one review in the duration of the course.
+Each review should be no more than 1000 words and contain the following sections, following the typical format of reviews in database conferences:

-Paper Presentation (15%): Unless otherwise stated in the schedule, students will present one paper in each seminar session.
+Paper Presentation (25%): Unless otherwise stated in the schedule, students will present two papers in each seminar session.
 Each presentation should be for 25-30 minutes, which will be followed by 30 minutes of discussion.
-For each presentation, one student will act as a primary and one as a secondary.
+For each presentation, one student will act as a primary and the reviewer will act as a secondary.
 Presentations are prepared by the primary student.
-Presentations should answer the following questions and end with a question that can start a discussion in class: The secondary student will read the reviews of all the other students made public to aid the paper discussion.
-Note that you do not need to write a review of the paper you are the primary for a paper.
-Each student is expected to be the primary and present 1-2 papers, and act as a secondary for 1-2 papers.
-If the presentation load becomes more depending on the enrollment, the weight will be changed to 20%.
+Presentations should answer the following questions and end with a question that can start a discussion in class: These questions may be addressed in any order.
+The primary and secondary students will initiate the discussion by posing questions and suggesting possible extensions to the work.
+They may collaborate on discussion points or prepare them independently.
+Each student is expected to serve as the primary presenter for 1–2 papers and as the secondary reviewer for 1–2 papers, depending on the class size.
+If enrollment leads to a higher presentation load, the weighs may be adjusted accordingly.
+Any changes to the rubric will be clearly communicated.

 Week Dates Topic Speaker Readings